VTX-Molecular-Visualization/VTX/README.md

 - F3: Change color mode
 - F4: Change shading
 - F5: Add camera viewpoint at current position

+### EXPORTS

+- Snapshots are saved in the /snapshots folder
+- Videos are saved in the /videos folder

+### BUGS AND CRASH REPORTS

+- A log file is saved in the /logs folder, please attach this file with your ticket

 ### SCRIPTABLE ACTIONS